teberhardt/cards-over-lan/README.md

 ### Visual Studio

 Open the `CardsOverLan` solution file in Visual Studio.
-(You need to have Visual Studio 2017's .NET Core support added, see [here](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x) for instructions.
+(You need to have Visual Studio's .NET Core support added, see [here](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x) for instructions.

 Build the project after it loads itself.
 You should find a copy of the server in one of the subdirectories of the newly-created `bin` folder.